-Cranes are machines which are used for lifting and lowering heavy loads of materials.
+Cranes are machines that are used for lifting and lowering heavy loads of materials.
 Proper maintenance and inspection of these machines are necessary.
 This is due to the fact that any problem in a component of the crane can cause serious repercussions to the work environment.

-Why is There a Need for Crane Inspection?
+Why Is There a Need for Crane Inspection?

-As stated earlier, OSHA requires for cranes to be checked or inspected annually.
+As stated earlier, OSHA requires cranes to be checked or inspected annually.
 This is to ensure that the important components of the cranes are in good shape and that they can still perform to the max without bringing forth any unexpected wear.

 Because this wear can lead to dangerous breakdowns, which can lead to very serious consequences for your team and your workers.

-Cranes are used mostly in construction and manufacturing industries and play a very important role in their functioning.
+Cranes are used mostly in the construction and manufacturing industries and play a very important role in their functioning.
 They bring forth easier ways of transferring and carrying bulky and heavy materials without breaking a sweat.
-Cranes are associated with multitude of benefits for these industries.
+Cranes are associated with a multitude of benefits for these industries.

-Key Benefits of Crane Inspection
+Key Benefits of Crane Third-Party Inspection

 The three key benefits associated with crane inspections are highlighted below: